 So, it’s a good time to be in this line of work.
 Cybersecurity as an identifiable degree field is still in its infancy, as mentioned in the CSEC2017 Joint Task Force on Cybersecurity Education (JTF).
 Many Cybersecurity Analyst (CSAs) enter the profession also after pursuing generic degrees in Computer Science.
 According to CyberSeek cybersecurity analysts are mid-level professionals who are asked to have a variety of skills from general information security knowledge to cryptography, network security, but also in project management, general business expertise, and security operations.
 These professionals are formed not only through formal college studies but also through on-the-job training, industry or vendor-neutral certifications in security analysis.
 Hands-on and on-the-job training, even using internships, are also essential to acquire practical experience.

 Cyber security analysts, at a minimum, need a bachelor’s degree in information systems, computer science, programming or a related field.
 Many employers require some level of experience working in IT or as a systems, network or database administrator.
-Master’s Degrees are not essential, but some companies prefer candidates who have attained a Master of Science in Information Assurance and Cybersecurity in addition to practical experience.
+Master’s Degrees are not essential, but some companies prefer candidates who have attained, for example, a Masters of Engineering in Cybersecurity Policy in addition to practical experience.

 Certifications such as the CSA+ certification (that fills the gap between the entry-level Security+ credential and the master-level CASP) set the benchmarks for what a cybersecurity analyst needs to know, and is an excellent way to acquire specialized knowledge, plus be guided towards understanding all topics that such a professional in the field should master and, most importantly, prove employers current, up-to-date skills and education.
 The CompTIA’s CSA+ certification, a vendor-neutral cybersecurity cert that focuses on the application of behavioral analytics to improve the overall state of IT security, validates foundation-level knowledge and expertise found essential for such a role.
 Certifications can also give a boost to pay.
 According to Glassdoor, in fact, the national average Cyber Security Analyst salary is $70,000.
 An entry-level certified CSA+ Cyber Security Analyst, according to PayScale, “earns an average salary of $75,118 per year” while others can earn as much as $124,357 with mid-career experience.